-Though it may sound easy, playing a trumpet can be a challenge because you must learn how to properly blow into it.
-To play a trumpet, you must purse your lips tightly together and let them vibrate as you blow.
-If that’s not complicated enough, you also need to move your tongue at the same time.
+It may sound easy, but playing this instrument can be a challenge!
+First, you must learn how to blow air into it correctly.
+To make sound, you must purse your lips tightly together and let them vibrate as you blow air out.
+Does that sound complicated?
+There’s more—you also need to move your tongue at the same time.

+Trumpets also need proper care and upkeep.
+This includes emptying the water that builds up inside the instrument.
+As you play, moisture from your breath condenses inside.
 As this happens, it may begin to sound like it’s gurgling.
-Pressing the “water key” allows the moisture to drip out.
-Some people refer to this as the “spit valve.”
+Pressing the “water key” lets the moisture drip out.
+Some people call this the “spit valve.”